lilmubby/lilmubby/README.md

-- 👋 Hi, I’m @lilmubby
+## Hi there, 👋  I’m Mubarak - welcome to my Github!

-- 👀 I’m interested in getting started in open source, frontend devlopment, blockchain technology...
+- 👀 I’m interested in getting in open source, frontend development
-- 🌱 I’m currently learning react.js, tailwind CSS...
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on projects and open to internships and entry level roles...
+- 💞️ I’m looking to collaborate on projects  and entry level jobs
+- 🧑‍💻 My portfolio is available at https://mubbyjs.netlify.app
-- 📫 How to reach me? yahayamubarak447@gmail.com ...
+- 📫 How to reach me: yahayamubarak447@gmail.com

 <!---
 lilmubby/lilmubby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.